Orange you amazing? DeSoto tops in citrus

 A late August U.S. Department of Agriculture report on 2018-2019 crop numbers put DeSoto County’s yield in all categories of citrus at 12.8 million boxes.
 Polk County’s box yield in the August report totaled 12.5 million.

-Florida’s orange production, at 71.8 million boxes, is up 59% from the previous season, but acreage with fruit bearing trees is down 13,800 acres below 2017-2018, the Department of Citrus reported.
+Florida's orange production, at 71.8 million boxes, is up 59 percent from the previous season, but acreage with fruit bearing trees is down 13,800 acres below 2017-2018, the Department of Citrus reported.

 Polk County will most likely always be regarded as the heavy hitter of Florida citrus, having anchored the industry since its earliest days, said Kait Shaw, executive director of the 350-member Peace River Valley Citrus Growers Association in Arcadia.